sterzuccio/form-builder-vue3/README.md

 - Required components appear first in the form and have a distinctive blue background
 - They display a "Required" badge and cannot be edited or deleted by users
 - They work alongside regular draggable components in both FormBuilder and FormPreview
-- Fully integrated with form export functionality (Vue, JSON, HTML formats)
+- Fully integrated with form export functionality (Vue, JSON, HTML, JavaScript formats)
 - Form validation and submission includes required components
 - Perfect for mandatory fields, system requirements, or compliance needs